traverseda/NayukiFilesystem/README.md

+# What is this?

 As if this writing, the status of this component is: theoretical, this is all wishfull thinking.

 A filesystem component for the k operating system, inspired by [Nayuki's](https://www.nayuki.io/page/designing-better-file-organization-around-tags-not-hierarchies) tag based filesystem post.

+The goal is to build on component that you can use to build complete applications, so nayukiFs needs to support a number of different ways accessing and storing data.

+We prodide an efficient capnproto based RPC mechanism for accessing the service.
+This is statically typed and objected oriented.
+There are several types of tagged objects made available over our RPC.

+ * Files, which are basic, immutable, copy-on-write file objects.
+You can't edit them, you can only make a new copy of them and mark the old one as out of date.
+They are generally addressed by an sha256sum.
+ * MutableFiles, which are traditional unix files.
+They don't work very well in clusters though.
+They exist for reasons of backwards compatability, and where possible we recomend you use the `Files` api instead.
+Addressable by UUID.
+ * Streams, which are a lot like an unorderd mqtt stream.
+You can simply publish or subscribe a message to a set of tags.

+Later on, it's intended to be the hub service for a set of "serverless" distributed computing tools.

+# Architecture

 It uses a traditional filesystem for actually storing the files, and caches tag info in sqlite for faster querying.